 - The maintenance stage.
-During this stage, you’ll receive a Remicade infusion every 6 weeks or every 8 weeks.
+During this stage, you’ll receive a Remicade infusion every 6 or 8 weeks.
 You may need an increasing dosage to manage your symptoms, depending on the condition you’re taking the drug to treat.

 Remicade dosages are determined by weight, and are given as milligrams per kilogram (kg).
 One kilogram is equal to about 2.2 pounds (lb).
 Your doctor may use a dosing calculator to help determine what a good level of Remicade is for you.
 For example, an adult who weighs 80 kg (about 176 lb) may receive 400 mg of Remicade per infusion.

 For psoriatic arthritis in adults, you’ll receive a Remicade infusion of 5 mg/kg at weeks 0, 2, and 6.
 Then you’ll get maintenance infusions of 5 mg/kg every 8 weeks.

 For ankylosing spondylitis in adults, you’ll receive a Remicade infusion of 5 mg/kg at weeks 0, 2, and 6.
 Then you’ll get maintenance infusions of 5 mg/kg every 6 weeks.